The right to read

 Blind and visually impaired students in Ulaanbaatar, Mongolia, work with digital audio equipment.

-The Marrakesh Treaty for persons with print disabilities (official name: Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled) was adopted by WIPO member states in June 2013.
+The Marrakesh Treaty for persons with print disabilities (official name: Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled) was adopted by member states of the World Intellectual Property Organization (WIPO) in 2013.

 EIFL actively supported negotiations on the text of the draft treaty over five years at WIPO's headquarters in Geneva, and we participated in the Diplomatic Conference in Marrakesh that adopted the final treaty text on 27 June 2013.

-To encourage wide take-up, EIFL has been working hard to promote ratification of the treaty and implementation in partner countries - we raise awareness among librarians and policy-makers, support advocacy campaigns, organize seminars, develop multilingual guides, respond to government consultations, review copyright laws and make recommendations for amendments to implement the treaty.
-For a round-up of our work, see the feature in EIFL's 2020 Annual Report ‘The Right to Read for People with Print Disabilities’, and EIFL's blog, 'Celebrating 10 years of the Marrakesh Treaty'.
+Since then, EIFL has been working hard to promote ratification of the treaty and implementation in partner countries.
+We raise awareness among librarians and policy-makers, support advocacy campaigns, organize seminars, develop and publish multilingual guides explaining librarians’ rights and responsibilities under the treaty, and how best to put the treaty into practice.
+We respond to government consultations, review copyright laws and make recommendations for amendments needed to implement the treaty into national law.

 2013 - Ongoing

-• By December 2023, EIFL advocacy had contributed to 26 countries joining the Marrakesh Treaty benefiting an estimated 37 million people who are blind and visually impaired: Armenia, Azerbaijan, Belarus, Botswana, Côte d'Ivoire, Estonia, Ethiopia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Nigeria, Poland, Russia, Serbia, Slovenia, Tanzania, Thailand, Uganda, Ukraine and Zimbabwe.
+• By December 2023, EIFL advocacy had contributed to 26 current and former EIFL partner countries joining the Marrakesh Treaty benefiting an estimated 37 million people who are blind and visually impaired: Armenia, Azerbaijan, Belarus, Botswana, Côte d'Ivoire, Estonia, Ethiopia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Nigeria, Poland, Russia, Serbia, Slovenia, Tanzania, Thailand, Uganda, Ukraine and Zimbabwe.

-• We also reviewed the copyright laws of 27 countries and we made recommendations for implementation of Marrakesh Treaty provisions into national law.
+• We reviewed the copyright laws of 27 countries and made recommendations for implementation of Marrakesh Treaty provisions into national law.

-• EIFL was a finalist for the 2020 ABC International Excellence Award for Accessible Publishing .
+• In 2020, our work in support of the Marrakesh Treaty won recognition when we were selected as a finalist for the ABC International Excellence Award for Accessible Publishing

 • In 2019, we co-organized the first international workshop dedicated to operationalizing the Marrakesh Treaty among a regional group of libraries - Estonia, Latvia, Lithuania, Poland, Belarus and Russia.